Stretching and Flexibility Defined

 To perform an isometric stretch; assume the position of the passive stretch and then contract the stretched muscle for 10 to 15 seconds.
 Be sure that all movement of the limb is restricted.
 Then relax the muscle for at least 20 seconds.
 This procedure should be repeated two to five times.

 Listed below are four different types of dynamic stretching exercises.
+Click here for a detailed explanation of dynamic stretching.

 - Ballistic Stretching: Ballistic stretching is an outdated form of stretching that uses momentum generated by rapid swinging, bouncing and rebounding movements to force a body part past its normal range of movement.
 The risks associated with ballistic stretching far outweigh the gains, especially when better gains can be achieved by using other forms of stretching like dynamic stretching and PNF stretching.
 Other than potential injury, the main disadvantage of ballistic stretching is that it fails to allow the stretched muscle time to adapt to the stretched position and instead may cause the muscles to tighten up by repeatedly triggering the stretch reflex (or myotatic reflex).